-The company is a public limited company incorporated and domiciled in India and has its registered office at Bengaluru, Karnataka, India.
-The company has its primary listings on the BSE Ltd. and National Stock Exchange of India Limited.
-The company's American Depositary Shares (ADS) representing equity shares are listed on the New York Stock Exchange (NYSE).
+The Company is a public limited company incorporated and domiciled in India and has its registered office at Bengaluru, Karnataka, India.
+The Company has its primary listings on the BSE Ltd. and National Stock Exchange of India Limited.
+The Company's American Depositary Shares (ADS) representing equity shares is listed on the New York Stock Exchange (NYSE).

-The Group's interim condensed consolidated financial statements are authorized for issue by the company's Board of Directors on January 10, 2020.
+The Group's interim condensed consolidated financial statements are authorized for issue by the Company's Board of Directors on January 10, 2020.